rbtylee/tutorial-jsonc/tutorial/memory.md

 - json_object* json_tokener_parse_ex()
 - json_object* json_tokener_parse_verbose()

-How exactly does on lose ownership of a JSON object?
+How exactly does on loose ownership of a JSON object?

 By using any of the following functions: